ligato/docs/docs/plugins/vpp-plugins.md

 ---

-The VPP agent divides interface proto files into two parts:
+The VPP agent divides the interface proto into two parts:

- - Configuration items common to all interface types.
+ - **Configuration items common to all interface types**.
 Excepts exist.
 You cannot define common fields on some interface types.
 For example, you cannot set a physical address for an AF_PACKET or DPDK interface despite the presence of the field in the definition.
 If set, the value is silently ignored.
 <br>
 </br>
- - Configuration items specific to a given interface type.
+ - **Configuration items specific to a given interface type**.

 The `type` and `name` fields are mandatory and limited to 63 characters.
-The interface proto file may contains fields unique for a given type.
+The interface proto contains fields unique for a given type.

 !!!
 Note
-    You must use a unique interface `name` across all VPP interfaces of the same type.
-For example, two memif interfaces cannot share the same `name`.
+    You must assign a unique interface `name` across all VPP interfaces of the same type.
+For example, two memif interfaces cannot share the same `name` of `memif22`.
 ---

 The VPP agent defines every interface type with a key.